Looking for something FANTASTIC? Try this DIY Mud Kitchen because it is everything.

 Having this muddy set up on the ground level for the kids was so crucial.

-It gave them the best possible vantage point to their play and let them really move in and around it.
+It gave my kids (6, 5, 4) the best possible vantage point to their play and let them really move in and around it.

 Sometimes, taking play and moving it to a different area is all we need to spice up the fun level.